makersacademy/rps-challenge/README.md

 Advanced:

-- Multiplayer - Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).
+- Multi-player - Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).
 = Rock, Paper, Scissors, Spock, Lizard - Use the [_special_ rules](http://en.wikipedia.org/wiki/rock-paper-scissors-lizard-spock).

 ## Basic Rules